Professional practice of behavior analysis: Clinical behavior analysis

-Clinical Behavior Analysis highlights the application of behavior analysis to adult outpatients.
-Michael Dougher identified four comprehensive behavior analytic programs: Steven Hayes’ et al. acceptance and commitment therapy (ACT), Jacobson et al. behavioral activation (BA), Kohlenberg & Tsai's functional analytic psychotherapy, exposure therapies (i.e., Systematic desensitization), and the community reinforcement approach for treating addictions.
+Clinical behavior analysis highlights the application of behavior analysis to adult outpatients.
+Michael Dougher identified four comprehensive behavior analytic programs: Steven Hayes and others' acceptance and commitment therapy (ACT), Jacobson and others' behavioral activation (BA), Kohlenberg and Tsai's functional analytic psychotherapy, exposure therapies (i.e., systematic desensitization), and the community reinforcement approach for treating addictions.
 In addition, the book highlights several recent areas of functional analysis research for common clinical problems.
 Many of these areas are specified in the section on behavior therapy.

 Community reinforcement approach and family training

 The study of behavioral factors related to addictions has a long history.
 The community reinforcement approach has considerable research supporting it as efficacious.
 Started in the 1970s by Nathan H. Azrin and his graduate student Hunt, the community reinforcement approach is a comprehensive operant program built on a functional assessment of a client's drinking behavior and the use of positive reinforcement and contingency management for nondrinking.
 When combined with disulfiram (an aversive procedure) community reinforcement showed remarkable effects.
 One component of the program that appears to be particularly strong is the non-drinking club.
 Applications of community reinforcement to public policy has become the recent focus of this approach.

 An offshoot of the community reinforcement approach is the community reinforcement approach and family training.
 This program is designed to help family members of substance abusers feel empowered to engage in treatment.
 The rates of success have varied somewhat by study but seem to cluster around 70%.
 The program uses a variety of interventions based on functional assessment including a module to prevent domestic violence.
 Partners are trained to use positive reinforcement, various communication skills and natural consequences.